RuleML/Test-Rebase/README.md

     $ git rebase -i ruleml/master

-8. Push your commits to a new branch in your remote fork
+8. Push your commits to a new branch in your remote fork.

     $ git push origin Issue#45